-Speech and Language Therapist (SLT) - Speech and Language Therapist (SLT) - supports speech, language, communication, and social interaction.
-For example, an SLT may support your child to speak clearly so they are more easily understood.
+Speech and Language Therapist (SLT): Supports speech, language, communication, and social interaction.
+For example, an SLT may assess your child's communication strengths and needs and work with you and other key people in your child's life to support their communication development.

-Occupational Therapist (OT) - supports their clients to do everyday activities that they want and need to do when faced with illness or disability.
+Occupational Therapist (OT): Supports their clients to do everyday activities that they want and need to do when faced with illness or disability.
 For example, an OT may support your child's self-care skills.

-Physiotherapist - Works to help children achieve their optimal physical development.
+Physiotherapist: Works to help children achieve their optimal physical development.
 They help children experiencing delays in gross motor skills such crawling, walking, jumping or hopping.
 Physiotherapists also see children with musculoskeletal conditions (e.g. joint pain, hypermobility, torticollis).

-Psychologist - supports children with mild to moderate psychological difficulties, for example, emotional or behavioural difficulties, issues with toileting, sleeping or food.
+Psychologist: Supports children with mild to moderate psychological difficulties, for example, emotional or behavioural difficulties, and issues with toileting, sleeping or food.

-Primary Care Social Worker - will support you by offering emotional, practical and social support.
+Primary Care Social Worker: Will support you by offering emotional, practical and social support.